Glumboi/GlumSak/README.md

     - Added rounded corners to the settings textboxes
     - Improved loading time by a tiny bit
     - Settings window redesign
+  # Beta 4.0:
+    - Remade/Remastered the current Winforms UI.
+UI is now divided in tabs and resizable
+    - Added a restart feature in the settings tab
+    - Added a translation feature (current included langs: en-us, ger-de, tr-turk)
+    - App now saves the last size of the form and re applys it
+    - New dynamic scrollbar that adjusts itself depending on the current formsize and games in the flowpanel

 # What is GlumSak?
 This project originally was a joke and I never thought that I'll do this some day.